1. How often will I get a gas bill?

 6. How much can I get from an LIHEAP grant?

-Yes.
-The state of Pennsylvania will send a letter within seven (7) days of receiving your application to let you know that it was received and is being processed.
-A second letter will be sent within four (4) to six (6) weeks stating if your application was approved, rejected or if more information is needed.
+• The state will send a letter to you within seven (7) days of receiving your application to let you know that your application was received and will be processed.

 8. I received a letter from the state, telling me I was approved for a grant.
 When can I expect the grant to be credited to my account?